Small Language Models Improve Giants by Rewriting Their Outputs: Experiments Results

 The results presented in Table~\ref{tab:conll_results} show that standard fine-tuning and in-context learning exhibit comparable performance in GEC while our approach significantly outperforms both, by 3 and 2.5 $F_{0.5}$ points respectively.
 It is worth noting that MBRD does not yield any improvement over standard few-shot prompting.
 However, as expected the use of an oracle to rank the produced hypotheses results in a considerable performance boost.
 Although \ours{} does not surpass the performance of the oracle it manages to significantly close the gap, demonstrating the ability of the corrector to identify high-quality candidates from the model.

-Additionally, we compare the performance of standard fine-tuning and \ours{} as a function of the number of training instances.
-As we can observe in Figure~\ref{fig:scaling_data} our approach consistently outperforms the baseline across all dataset sizes.
-The gap in performance is particularly pronounced when the training dataset is limited, consisting of only 1k examples, resulting in a substantial difference of 15 points in $F0.5$.
-We attribute the sample efficiency of \ours{} to the ability of the corrector module to leverage external information, in the form of LLM-generated candidates, to produce more accurate outputs.
-We note that in this low-resource scenario the scores for both models are below those achieved by few-shot learning.
-This outcome is expected given the LLM's pretraining that is suitable for off-the-shelf grammatical error correction.
+Additionally, we compare the performance of standard fine-tuning and \ours{} across varying numbers of training instances.
+As illustrated in Figure~\ref{fig:scaling_data} our approach consistently outperforms the baseline for all dataset sizes.
+The gap is particularly pronounced when the training dataset is limited, consisting of only 1k examples, resulting in a substantial difference of 15 points in $F0.5$.
+The sample efficiency of \ours{} can be attributed to its ability to leverage the candidates generated by the LLM to produce more accurate outputs.
+We note that in this low-resource scenario, both trained models perform worse than few-shot prompting.
+This outcome is expected as the extensive pretraining of LLMs on language generation enables them to perform grammatical error correction out of the box.
 As the dataset increases to 10k examples we observe that \ours{} performs on par with the LLM while the baseline continues to underperform.
 Beyond this threshold, \ours{} surpasses both in-context learning and fine-tuning by utilizing both the training data and the candidates.